x

 Credit: NOAA

 ATLANTA — Hurricane Helene formed Wednesday into a major hurricane, before rapidly intensifying into a category 4 hurricane Thursday before landfall along the Big Bend region of Florida around 11:30 p.m.
+As of 5 a.m., it was downgraded to a tropical storm.

-Its projected path takes it directly up the state of Georgia, brining significant implications for the state and metro Atlanta after midnight in the early morning hours of Friday, Sept.
+Its projected path still takes it directly up the state of Georgia, brining significant implications for the state and metro Atlanta after midnight in the early morning hours of Friday, Sept.
 27.

 11Alive's Weather Impact Team is tracking the storm, in the video player above this story and below, in the YouTube player, with live information including radar and the storm's projected path.
 An 11AliveWeather Impact Alert is still in effect Friday in north Georgia due to impacts from Helene.